 We're now accepting guest contributions to our blog!
+We are especially seeking stories of underrepresented people and places across our state.
 Email hello at historycolorado.org to learn more.

 Note: Photographs in blog articles are from the History Colorado collection unless credited otherwise.
 To inquire about digital copies or permissions, please contact email@example.com.
 Views expressed in and completeness of articles written by guest contributors do not necessarily represent History Colorado.

 History Colorado is gathering and sharing memories that celebrate our state’s rich Hispano culture.
-Here, Anthony Garcia shares the fifth in our monthly series produced exclusively withThe Weekly Issue/El Semanario.
+Here, Rosemary Rodriguez shares the eighth in our monthly series produced exclusively withThe Weekly Issue/El Semanario.